Where does the commissioner’s authority to give appointment advice come from?

-Under the Public Service of Ontario Act, 2006 (the Act) and Ontario Regulation 384/07, the commissioner may provide advice on the interpretation and application of the conflict of interest provisions of the Act in relation to the proposed appointment of a person to a public body or to employment by the Crown.
+The Public Service of Ontario Act, 2006 (the Act) and Ontario Regulation 384/07, 1(2), authorizes the commissioner to provide advice regarding the proposed appointment of a person to a public body or to employment by the Crown.

-The Public Service Commission or its delegate, a minister, or the Director of the Public Appointments Secretariat may request that the commissioner give conflict of interest advice regarding an appointment.
+The Public Service Commission or its delegate, a minister, or the Director of the Public Appointments Secretariat may request that the commissioner give conflict of interest advice regarding a proposed appointment.

-An above-mentioned person or body may contact the commissioner’s office, preferably in writing, to request conflict of interest advice regarding an appointment for which that person or body is responsible.
+Any of the above-mentioned person or body may contact the commissioner’s office via email at email@example.com to request conflict of interest advice regarding an appointment for which that person or body is responsible.
 The request should include the following information:

 - Description of the role and responsibility of the potential appointee